archivesunleashed/dc-datathon-notebook/README.md

 ## License

 This application is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-## Resources

-The example dataset in the `data` directory was created with the [Archives Unleashed Cloud](https://cloud.archivesunleashed.org/), and is drawn from the [B.C.
-Teachers' Labour Dispute (2014)](https://archive-it.org/collections/4867), collected by the University of Victoria Libraries.
-We are grateful that they've allowed us to use this material.
-The full-text derivative file is a random sample (37,000 lines) of the complete file because of GitHub file size limitations.

-If you use this material, please cite it along the following lines:

-- Archives Unleashed Project.
-(2018).
-Archives Unleashed Toolkit (Version 0.17.0).
-Apache License, Version 2.0.
-- University of Victoria Libraries, B.C.
-Teachers' Labour Dispute (2014), Archive-It Collection 4867, https://archive-it.org/collections/4867.

 ## Acknowledgments